AnyaLang/SBB_ML/README.md

 ## Youtube Video

 What inspired us to create French4U?
-What various models did we explore before settling on the optimal one?
+What various models did we explore before settling on our best one?
 Which are the key performance indicators?
 How does the platform function?
 Click on this [link](https://youtu.be/xhOqNZHnM9o) to discover our journey leading up to the development of French4U and to find answers to all these questions.

 ## Contributions